 Tuxedo rentals have a murky reputation—that’s what decades of baggy polyester suits will do to an entire industry’s cred.
 Unfortunately, most rental chains and tux shops still rent out the same cheap suits, literally made of plastic, designed to fit everyone (without actually fitting anyone).

 Good news—those traditional tux shops aren’t your only option anymore.
 At the risk of bragging, we’ve fixed the problems of traditional tuxedo rentals—including the fit and style—by designing our own modern fit tuxedos and suits, sourcing better fabrics and materials, and improving the way you find your sizes.
 Oh, and we deliver.

 TL;DR: We can’t speak for other tuxedo rentals, but our tuxedos look high end (because they are).

 Tuxedo rental prices are pretty easy to find when you know what you need, but what’s the true cost of your time and effort?
 We wear tuxedos for some of life’s most important moments, and that time and effort should pay off—with quality fabrics and the perfect fit.

 But don’t take our word for it—see our suits and tuxedos for yourself.
-Get style advice and a full fitting at one of our showrooms, or get a free home try-on delivered to your door.
+Get style advice and the right fit at one of our 300+ showrooms, or get a free home try-on delivered to your door.
 Or, answer a few simple questions to find your sizes right now.